Who We Are

 - Since 1968, the Connecticut incarcerated population has increased by 334% to more than 13,000 people in jail and prison today, far outpacing population growth and crime.

 - The racial disparities in Connecticut's prisons are among the worst in the country.
 Our state detains Black youth ten times more than white youth.
-Only five states are worse than Connecticut when it comes to disproportionately imprisoning Black adults, and Connecticut has the worst racial disparities in the country when it comes to disproportionately imprisoning Latinos.
+Only five states are worse than Connecticut when it comes to disproportionately imprisoning Black adults, and only seven states are worse than Connecticut when it comes to disproportionately imprisoning Latino adults.

 - Connecticut disproportionately sentences people of color to special parole, a highly restrictive form of state supervision that can set people up for perpetual punishment.
 As of early 2018, of the 2,569 people on special parole in Connecticut, 42% were Black and 31% were Hispanic, while only 27% were white.